Prevention is the

 Oral Cancer Screenings

-Oral cancer is unfortunately on the rise in the United States, but your West Salem dentist is in a unique position (inside your mouth!) to detect and diagnose oral cancer in the early stages before it progresses.
+Oral cancer is unfortunately on the rise in the United States, but your West Salem dentists are in a unique position (inside your mouth!) to detect and diagnose oral cancer in the early stages before it progresses.
 Early diagnosis is essential to ensure your best chance at survival and recovery.

 Oral cancer screenings are one of the many reasons you should see us regularly for a thorough examination.
 We are always on the lookout for any changes or abnormalities in your mouth that may be signs of oral cancer, and you should be on the lookout yourself as well.